Goodbye's All We've Got Left

 "Goodbye's All We've Got Left" is a song written and recorded by American singer-songwriter Steve Earle.
 It was released in January 1987 as the fourth single from his 1986 album Guitar Town.
 The song reached number 8 on the Billboard Hot Country Singles & Tracks chart.
+The song is a melancholic reflection on a failing relationship, capturing the inevitability of a breakup.